khornberg/git-pretty-stats/readme.md

 If you use this, you are responsible to provide a way to read the file system, a respository object, and means of displaying the data.
 See orginal project to view what data this library provides.

 License is MIT from the orginal project.

+I removed the email alias dependency and added the ability get the commit data for a single contributor via email address.
+I also modified the returned data for a single contributor.